 - Our Trustees have many years of knowledge and experience and a passion for the local community.
-In fact the Chair & Vice Chair have been involved with the project since it first began and, along with the majority of the trustees, are themselves members of the community.
+In fact, the Chair and Vice Chair have been involved with the project since it first began and, along with the majority of the Trustees, are themselves members of the community.

-- There is now a strong Community Infrastructure in Hangleton & Knoll that has developed with the support of the project.
+- There is now a strong community infrastructure in Hangleton and Knoll that has developed with the support of the Project.

-- We employ staff members who are themselves local residents who were initially supported as community activists & volunteers within the community.
+- We employ staff members who are themselves local residents, who were initially supported as community activists and volunteers within the community.

-- Our origins and development from within the community means we are uniquely positioned to effectively bring together a wide range of activities; including community development work, detached and project-based youth work, and the provision of IT training, to improve the quality of life for our area's residents.
+- Our origins and development from within the community means we are uniquely positioned to effectively bring together a wide range of activities; including community development work, detached and project-based youth work, and the provision of community learning courses and IT support, to improve the quality of life for our area's residents.

 - We are innovative, flexible and always willing to try new approaches for the benefit of the wider community.